beavailable/apt.sh/README.md

     autoremove [PACKAGE]...           automatically remove all unused packages --save-configurations
     autopurge [PACKAGE]...            an alias for autoremove
+    depends [OPTION] PACKAGE          list packages that a package depends on --recurse
+    rdepends [OPTION] PACKAGE         list packages that depend on a package --recurse
     clean                             remove all files from the cache autoclean                         remove old packages from the cache mark OPTION PACKAGE...            mark packages